aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 GitOps is a way of managing application and infrastructure deployment so that the whole system is described declaratively in a Git repository.
 It’s an operational model that offers you the ability to manage the state of multiple Kubernetes clusters using the best practices of version control, immutable artifacts, and automation.
 In this multi cluster model, each workload cluster is bootstrapped with multiple Git repos, allowing each team (application, platform, security, etc.,) to deploy their respective changes on the cluster.

-You would utilize [IAM roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in each account to allow your EKS workloads to get temporary aws credentials to securely access other AWS resources.
+You would utilize [IAM roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) in each account to allow your EKS workloads to get temporary aws credentials to securely access other AWS resources.
 IAM roles are created in respective workload AWS Accounts and map them to k8s service accounts to provide temporary IAM access.
 So, no cross-account access is required in this approach.
-Follow the [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) documentation on how to setup in each workload account.
+Follow the [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) documentation on how to setup in each workload for IRSA, and [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) documentation on how to setup EKS pod identities in each account.

 ## Centralized vs De-centralized EKS clusters